jychstar/NanoDegreeProject/behavioral_cloning/README.md

 # Behavioral Cloning

+The goals / steps of this project are the following:

+- Use the simulator to collect data of good driving behavior
+- Build, a convolution neural network in Keras that predicts steering angles from images
+- Train and validate the model with a training and validation set
+- Test that the model successfully drives around track one without leaving the road
+- Summarize the results with a written report

 My project includes the following files:

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

+I didn't use the writeup template.
+Because it limits my thinking.
+It is more for the grader rather than the learner.

-I would like to address 2 aspects of my project.
+So, I would like to highlight 2 aspects of my project.

 #### 1. Model Architecture and Training Strategy